Luki132/Seamless_workshop_Sim/README.md

 Please follow all steps in order.

 ### Add an SSH Key for Your Local Device.
-Before you can download and update this repository with the following commands, you need to create a ssh key.
+Before you can download and update this repository with the following commands, you need to create an ssh key.
 To allow git to access repositories from the remote, add the ssh key to your gitlab account.
 You can find a short guide [here](https://medium.com/devops-with-valentine/2021-how-to-your-ssh-key-for-gitlab-on-linux-1b94e2a3a49a).

 ### Clone the Repo